 Dorm rooms will be single occupancy.
 No roommates (exception for siblings).

-Any non-resident guests must be approved by the dean and must wear a mask if entering the dorm.
+Any non-resident guests must be approved by the dean.

-Education – Staff and students will be educated on healthy hygiene practices, hand washing, and the importance of wearing masks indoors.
+Education – Staff and students will be educated on healthy hygiene practices, and hand washing

 Hand sanitizer dispensers are located in each classroom, office, and building on campus, using alcohol-based hand sanitizers.